zl95826/notes/Note.md

 <b>setTimeout()</b>: as its name suggests, you have a piece of code that you want to run after certain period of time, you use the setTimeout() function.
 One of the main application of setTimeout is make it asynchronous.
 There’s a special use case: setTimeout(func, 0).
 The function is scheduled to run “right after” the current code.
 In other words, asynchronously\
 setTimeout(() => alert("World"), 0);alert("Hello"); // this outputs “Hello”, then immediately “World”\
 <b>setInterval</b> method is very similar to setTimeout, but setTimeout happens only one (time); setInterval will keep executing a piece of code/a callback function at a given interval, it doesn't stop until you make a stop. setInterval guarantees that your code will be passed to STACK in exact intervals.
 Actual time of execution of your code have nothing with setInterval.\
 There are two ways of running something regularly.
 One is setInterval.
-The other one is a recursive setTimeout,Recursive setTimeout guarantees a delay between the executions, setInterval – does not.
+The other one is a recursive setTimeout,Recursive setTimeout guarantees a delay between the executions, setInterval – does not.\
-Javascript is essentially single threaded, meaning it will not perform more than one operation at a time.
+Javascript is essentially single threaded, meaning it will not perform more than one operation at a time.\
+What is the difference between an expression and a statement in JS?\
+It can treat any expression as a statement (but it cannot treat statements as expressions).
+An expression produces a value and can be written wherever a value is expected.
+A statement performs an action.
+Loops and if statements are examples of statements.\
+(param1, param2, …, paramN) => { statements }  \
+(param1, param2, …, paramN) => expression // equivalent to: => { return expression; } \
+Parenthesize the body of function to return an object literal expression: params => ({foo: bar})